Robert Kowalski: Honours and awards

-Kowalski was elected a Fellow of the American Association for Artificial Intelligence in 1991, of the European Co-ordinating Committee for Artificial Intelligence in 1999, and the Association for Computing Machinery in 2001.
-In 2011, he received the IJCAI Award for Research Excellence, "for his contributions to logic for knowledge representation and problem solving, including his pioneering work on automated theorem proving and logic programming".
-In 2012, he received the Japan Society for the Promotion of Science Award for Eminent Scientists for 2012–2014.
-In 2021, he received the Inaugural CodeX Prize for his work with Fariba Sadri and Marek Sergot "in acknowledgment of their work on the application of logic programming to the formalization and analysis of the British Nationality Act.
-The authors' seminal article, "The British Nationality Act as a Logic Program," published in 1986 in the Communications of the ACM journal, is one of the first and best-known works in computational law, and one of the most widely cited papers in the field."
+Kowalski was elected a Fellow of the American Association for Artificial Intelligence in 1991, of the European Co-ordinating Committee for Artificial Intelligence in 1999, and of the Association for Computing Machinery in 2001.

+In 2011, he received the IJCAI Award for Research Excellence for his contributions to logic in knowledge representation and problem solving, including work on automated theorem proving and logic programming.
+He received a Japan Society for the Promotion of Science Award for Eminent Scientists for 2012–2014.
+In 2021, Kowalski, Fariba Sadri and Marek Sergot received the inaugural CodeX Prize for their application of logic programming to the formalisation and analysis of the British Nationality Act.
+Their 1986 paper, "The British Nationality Act as a Logic Program", published in Communications of the ACM, was recognised as a pioneering work in computational law.